Artmorse/dummy-api-using-quarkus/README.md

 This project is a minimal Quarkus application.
 It wants to demo how to set up preview environments using ArgoCD.

-:warning: This is a dummy text to create a new commit and test ArgoCD.
+:warning: This is a dummy text to create a new commit and test ArgoCD. :bug:

 ## How to build the docker image